stumathews/CppGameLib/README.md

 An `StaticSprite` is a sprite that does not support a time-based keyframe animation, but one in which the keyframes can be manually set.

+#### KeyFrame

+A `KeyFrame` is an area on a sprite sheet.
+Each keyframe usually represents a different image within a sprite sheet.
+Cycling through a series of keyframes usually represents a particular animation.
+Such a series is keyframes can be associated with an identifier or 'group'.

 #### Component

 A `Component` is a named item that has a list of key-value properties associated with it.